brandur/sorg/content/articles/go-worker-pool.md

 ## Summary

-Even though putting together a robust worker pool is by no means impossible, it's something that every project needs to handle on its own.
-The problem is also almost a little _too_ simple for an external package, as evidenced by the dozens (if not hundreds) of Go worker pool implementations that you can find on GitHub.
+Even though putting together a robust worker pool isn't overly problematic, right now it's something that every project needs to handle on its own.
+The size of the pattern is also almost a little _too_ simple for an external package, as evidenced by the dozens (if not hundreds) of Go worker pool implementations that you can find on GitHub.
 Coming to community consensus at this point on a single preferred third party package would be nigh impossible.

-It seems to me that this is one easy place that the Go core team could help guide developers and prevent a wild amount fracturing by introducing a One True Path.
-Let's get a worker pool in core.
+It seems to me that this is one easy place that the Go maintainers team could help guide developers and prevent a wild amount fracturing by introducing a One True Path.
+I'd love to see a worker pool in core.

 [gobyexample]: https://gobyexample.com/worker-pools
 [thread-pool]: https://en.wikipedia.org/wiki/Thread_pool